Mormon (word): Usage preferred by the LDS Church

 In 2018, the church reversed course again after Russell M. Nelson became church president.
 In August 2018, Nelson announced a renewed effort to discourage the use of the word "Mormon" in reference to itself and its members, saying that terms like "Mormon Church" offended Jesus and were a "major victory for Satan".
 The church followed up with a major renaming, with its websites at lds.org and mormon.org merged to a new website at churchofjesuschrist.org; the Mormon Tabernacle Choir becoming the Tabernacle Choir at Temple Square, and the church-affiliated publishing house Deseret Book began phasing out book titles that used the word "Mormon".

-In 2018 The Church of Jesus Christ of Latter-day Saints published a style guide that encourages the use of the terms “the Church,” the “Church of Jesus Christ” or the “restored Church of Jesus Christ” as shortened versions after an initial use of the full name.
-According to church historian Bowman, 'the term “restored” refers to the idea that the original Christian religion is obsolete, and Mormons alone are practicing true Christianity.'
+In 2018, the LDS Church published a style guide that encourages the use of the terms "the Church," the "Church of Jesus Christ" or the "restored Church of Jesus Christ" as shortened versions after an initial use of the full name.
+According to church historian Bowman, 'the term "restored" refers to the idea that the original Christian religion is obsolete, and Mormons alone are practicing true Christianity.'
 The 2018 style guide rejects the term Mormons along with "Mormon Church", "Mormonism", and the abbreviation LDS.
-The second-largest sect, the Community of Christ, also rejects the term Mormon due to its association with the practice of polygamy among Brighamite sects.

 According to Patrick Mason, chair of Mormon studies at Claremont Graduate University and Richard Bennett, a professor of church history at Brigham Young University, this is because non-church members have historically been confused about whether it represents a Christian faith, which concerns church leaders, who want to emphasize that the church is a Christian church.
-The term Mormon also causes concern for church leaders because it has been used to include splinter groups such as Fundamentalist Latter Day Saints, who practice polygamy, which the main church does not; Mason said "For more than 100 years, the mainstream LDS church has gone to great pains to distance itself from those who practice polygamy.
-It doesn’t want to have any confusion there between those two groups."
+The term Mormon also causes concern for church leaders because it has been used to include groups such as the Fundamentalist Latter Day Saints who continued to practice polygamy after the Second Manifesto of 1904.
+Mason said "For more than 100 years, the mainstream LDS church has gone to great pains to distance itself from those who practice polygamy.
+It doesn't want to have any confusion there between those two groups."

-The term is particularly embraced by adherents of Mormon fundamentalism, who continue to believe in and practice plural marriage, a practice that the LDS Church officially abandoned in 1890.